 I love the combination of raspberries, goat cheese and almonds.
-It is a mix that works just as well as in savory combination– think of a salad with some spinach or arugula and these ingredients – or as sweet filling for empanadas.
+It is a mix that works just as well in a savory combination– think of a salad with some spinach or arugula and these ingredients – or as sweet filling for baked pastries.
 I made these for an empanada brunch – I had the classic empanadas de viento or fried empanadas stuffed with cheese, empanadas mendocinas stuffed with meat picadillo, a new experimental empanada stuffed with spicy shrimp and mango (recipe coming soon) and these sweet empanadas.
 I served these last and they received rave reviews.
 Nicolas thought these were the best ones he ever had, while another friend gave an eloquent description of how the texture was just perfect.
 I felt like a proud mom.

 On the assembly side of these sweet empanadas, I discovered that it is a lot easier to make small empanadas.
 The sweet dough is a lot more fragile than the standard savory empanada dough, so making the empanada discs smaller makes them easier to assemble and the disc is less likely to crack.
 I’ve also noticed that with desserts- especially if like me you stuff everyone with several courses of food before you get to dessert – sometimes people like having something small, and for those who have more room for dessert, they can just eat twice as many empanadas.
 I’ve also come to accept that sweet empanadas stuffed with any kind of fruit are likely leak a little bit and in the case of these the goat cheese and raspberries had a few almost explosion like results – basically the top part look like a small eruption took place – but it actually made them look more appealing by offering a small glimpse into what was hiding inside the empanada, and I was even asked if I made them this way on purpose.

-15-18 medium or 25-30 small sweet empanada discs made from basic sweet pastry dough
+- 15-18 medium or 25-30 small sweet empanada discs made from basic sweet pastry dough for empanadas

 - 10-11 ounces of plain goat cheese, room temperature (can also use cream cheese)